min2ha/ukwa-site/content/target/70985/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the European Union: Framework for the UK-EU partnership: Open and fair competition

 This presentation is part of a series produced by the UK negotiating team for discussion with the EU, in order to inform the development of the future framework.